 PHY-151 College Physics I (4 SHC) and PHY-152 College Physics II (4 SHC)

 PHY-251 General Physics I (4 SHC) and PHY-252 General Physics II (4 SHC)

-Other Required General Education (3 SHC)
+Other Required General Education (3 SHC) 3

 The following course is required:

 SOC-225 Social Diversity (3 SHC)

 OTHER REQUIRED HOURS 8

-Education (7 SHC) 7
+Education (7 SHC)

 The following courses are required:

+The following courses are required:

-EDU-187 Teaching and Learning for All (4 SHC)
+The following courses are required: EDU-187 Teaching and Learning for All (4 SHC)

-EDU-216 Foundations of Education (3 SHC)
+The following courses are required: EDU-187 Teaching and Learning for All (4 SHC) EDU-216 Foundations of Education (3 SHC)

-Academic Transition (1 SHC)

-The following course is required:

-OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
-These courses are not a part of the Universal General Education Transfer
+\OPTIONAL GENERAL EDUCATION HOURS (0-8 SHC) Foreign Language: A student may take up to 8 SHC of foreign language courses, designated as

+A student may take up to 8 SHC of foreign language courses, designated as general education in the Comprehensive Articulation Agreement as a part of this pathway.
+These courses are not a part of the Universal General Education Transfer Component.
-Component.
 Students who complete these courses with a grade of "C" or better will receive transfer credit.
 The receiving university will determine whether the courses will count as general education, premajor, or elective credit.